dashingsoft/pyarmor/docs/how-to/ci.rst

             │   └── __init__.py
             └── __init__.py

-The first runner will obfuscate the scripts and store them into another branch.
-Here it's an example bash script:
+In local device the scripts are obfuscated and are stored into another branch:

 .. code-block:: bash